Electric scooters in Milton Keynes

 Where scooters are not re used within a defined period (24hrs typically) the operations team are dispatched to relocate the scooter.

-MKC and the operators are monitoring the use and parking of the scooters in real time, we will know within a few weeks of the trial starting to know where the ‘hotspots’ of usage are and this will probably lead to the formalising of some parking areas where we know the demand is.
+MKCC and the operators are monitoring the use and parking of the scooters in real time, we can identify where the ‘hotspots’ of usage are and this will probably lead to the formalising of some parking areas where we know the demand is.
 This will then develop into some partial ‘docked’ areas, where the scooters will be parked in designated pick up and drop off areas.

 Users will be guided and instructed on where to leave scooters so that they do not cause obstruction to others.
 This means leaving at the side of a Redway or open space at a destination.
 Users will be encouraged to leave scooters in appropriate places through rewards (reduced future rides for example).
 Users are encouraged to take a photo of the parked scooter to help identify good parking.
 Ultimately if users persistently leave scooter in inappropriate places they can be ‘banned’ from the scheme.